gabriel7771/NasaApiAndroid/README.md

 <image src="images/v1_itemDetails.jpeg" width=250> <image src="images/v1_itemDescription.jpeg" width=250>

-The images can be saved on local storage, shared or added to favourites.
+The images can be saved on local storage, shared and added to favourites.
 When added to favourites, the item is saved in a SQLite database.
 Items saved on favourites can be accessed with no internet connection.
 The favourites list allows to filter its items.

 <image src="images/v1_saveShare.jpeg" width=250> <image src="images/v1_favList.jpeg" width=250> <image src="images/v1_favListFilter.jpeg" width=250>